zhouyu1996/DAQN/README.md

-### Deep Adversarial Quantization  Network for Efficient Cross-modal  Retrieval
+### Deep Adversarial Quantization  Network for Cross-modal  Retrieval

 ##### 1. Environment
    This is a demo on MIRFlickr dataset for our paper.